trivialfis/pyhwloc/docs/source/dev.rst

 something should be a Python attribute or a Python method.
 My choice at the time was simple, if it's part of a C struct, it's an attribute, otherwise, it's a function.
 If both are possible, like the ``cpuset``, we use property.
 This way, we can keep it simple and allow future extension for parameters.
+It's ok, Python stdlib does not use property very
+often: ``threading.get_ident()``, let's move on.

 Hwloc has lots of setters and getters, some Python users might frown upon this design pattern, but we keep it instead.
 Most of these setters and getters have parameters,